GoodManWEN/aioredlock-py/docs/source/api_manual/moduleinterface.rst

     .. note::

         Sleep time is basically randomto avoid hotspot issues.
-The minimum wait time and maximum wait time can be set by `sleeptime_l` and `sleeptime_h` respectively when creating the object, who's set default for tasks that take very little time, if your code to execute after getting the lock requires some what longer time consuming, then maybe you need to increase the time as appropriate to reduce unnecessary attempts.
+The minimum wait time and maximum wait time can be set by `sleeptime_l` and `sleeptime_h` respectively when creating the object, which is set default for tasks that take very little time, if your code to execute after getting the lock requires some what longer time consuming, then maybe you need to increase the time as appropriate to reduce unnecessary attempts.

         Based on the frequency distribution of the number of attempts until success, the first three attempts will go very fast, after which each failure will increase the sleep time until the next attempt.